-Originator, artistic and managing director of the ULICA (STREET) International Street Theatre Festival in Krakow (since 1987).
+Founder, artistic and managing director of the ULICA (STREET) International Street Theatre Festival in Krakow (since 1987).

-In the years 1974-1980, he was an actor at the STU Theatre, playing in the legendary productions of Krzysztof Jasinski, including Sennik polski, Exodus, Pacjenci and Operetka.
+Between 1974 and 1980, he was an actor at the STU Theatre, playing in the legendary productions of Krzysztof Jasinski, including Sennik polski, Exodus, Pacjenci and Operetka.

-In the years 1988-1992, the managing and artistic director of the C. K. Norwid Theatre in Jelenia Góra, where he directed, among others, V. Yerofeyev’s Walpurgis Night, I. Krasicki’s Monachomachia and B. Rudnicki’s Kontedans.
+From 1988 to 1992, the managing and artistic director of the C. K. Norwid Theatre in Jelenia Góra, where he directed, among others, V. Yerofeyev’s Walpurgis Night, I. Krasicki’s Monachomachia and B. Rudnicki’s Kontedans.

 Zoń is the creator of the characteristic non-verbal theatre language which became the trademark of the KTO Theatre and the source of its international successes.
 Screenwriter, director and producer of grand outdoor shows and international theatre projects.
 Creator of several dozen stage performances, including Paradis, The Mirror, The Edifice, I’ll Sell the House in Which I Can Live No More, Chorus of Orphans and some of the most emblematic street performances in Polish theatre, such as The Tower of Babel, The Fragrance of Time, The Blind and Peregrinus which have been shown over 800 times during festivals around the world.